Achal Bakeri

 Achal Bakeri is an Indian entrepreneur and founder, chairman and managing director of Symphony Limited.

 Early life and education

 Bakeri was born in Mumbai, Maharashtra, to father Anil Bakeri, a real estate businessman, and mother Hansabahen.

 Bakeri completed his diploma in architecture from CEPT University, located in Ahmedabad, and a Master of Business Administration in the United States from the University of Southern California, located in Los Angeles, California.

 Career

 He returned to India and started working with his father's real estate business in Ahmedabad.

 Symphony

 In February 1988, Bakeri started Symphony Limited in Ahmedabad with a seed capital of INR 100,000.
-The company was about to go bankrupt in 2002, but after purchasing a majority stake in a Mexican company, Bakeri claims it became the world's largest air-cooler manufacturing company.
+The company was about to go bankrupt in 2002, but after purchasing a majority stake in a Mexico company, Bakeri claims it became the world's largest air-cooler manufacturing company.
 In February 2017, Symphony launched air cooler with multiple features like touch screen, voice assist, mosquito repellent.